wrkzcoin/wrkzcoin/TXPOWSERVER.md

 # Transaction PoW Server

+> A shorter, cross-linked version of this page is published at
+> <https://docs.wrkz.work/guides/txpow-server/>.
+This file stays the long form.

 Every WrkzCoin transaction carries a small proof of work: the wallet appends a nonce to the transaction extra and searches until the `cn_upx` hash of the unsigned transaction prefix meets a difficulty derived from the number of